AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 Once your email is ready, you can preview and test it before launching its sending.

-In this use case, we are going to preview the email and send a proof using existing profiles.
+In this use case, we are going to preview the email and send proofs to specific email addresses while impersonating some of the targeted profiles.

 Additional information on how to preview and test emails are available in [this section](../preview-test/preview-test.md).

-1. Click **[!UICONTROL Review to send]**.
+1. Click **[!UICONTROL Review and send]**.
 A preview of your email displays, along with all the configured properties, audience and schedule.
 You can edit any of these elements using the modify button.

 1. Click the **[!UICONTROL Simulate content]** button to preview the email and send proofs.